maciej-w/beautiful-jekyll/_posts/2017-03-31-how-to-pass-parameter-to-queryselector.md

 document.querySelector("li[actionindex='1'][class='Arrow']")
 {% endhighlight %}

-But what if we want to programmatically remove an index if a condition is met but you build lists like this on other pages?
+But what if we want to programmatically remove an index if a condition is met?
 The solution would be to locate the parent <ul> first by using the old getElementById - don't see the reason why not in this case - and then you could use queryselector to locate the children and the index in question.
 Have a look below: